neuroinformatics-unit/datashuttle/docs/source/pages/get_started/set-up-a-local-project.md

 If you wish to change the project settings at a later time, use ``project.update_config_file()``.

-For example, it is possible to immediately validate the project:
+For example, it is possible to immediately validate the project (if it already exists):

 ```python
 project.validate_project("rawdata", error_or_warn="warn")